// home / disciplines

 Our design teams have won many awards from major bodies reflecting the standard of work from the practice.

-Our technical teams pride them on the detailing, delivery and service to the client.
+Our technical teams pride themselves on the detailing, delivery and service to the client.
 The practice has considerable experience of all forms of contractual arrangements that suit private clients, companies, local authorities, education groups and contractors.

 - RIBA works stages 0- 8